Audrey Mestre: Early life

 Mestre was born in Saint-Denis, Seine-Saint-Denis, to a family of snorkeling and scuba diving enthusiasts.
 She was still in her teens when her family moved to Mexico City and, fluent in the Spanish language, she eventually studied marine biology at a university in La Paz, Mexico.

 Relationship with Francisco "Pipín" Ferreras

 In 1996 her interest in underwater sports led to her meeting free-diver Francisco "Pipín" Ferreras.
 They developed a relationship and Mestre soon moved to Miami, Florida to live with Ferreras.
 There, she took up serious free-diving and with Ferreras as her instructor was soon reaching record depths.
-In 1999 the two diving aficionados married and the following year, off the coast of Fort Lauderdale, Audrey Mestre broke the female world record by free diving to a depth of 125 meters (410 ft) on a single breath of air.
+In 1999, the two diving aficionados got married and the following year, off the coast of Fort Lauderdale, Audrey Mestre broke the female world record by free diving to a depth of 125 meters (410 ft) on a single breath of air.
 A year later she broke her own record, by descending to 130 meters (427 ft).